 White River Valley Trail System is a 2.9 mile loop trail located near Branson, Missouri and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from April until September.
+The trail is primarily used for hiking and mountain biking and is best used from April until September.

 Great trail.
 There's a variety of terrain; hard packed trail, muddy, rocky... it's got it all.
 Nice scenery, mostly well maintained trail with numerous routes.

 Well kept trail.
 Fun walk with the family.
 It very kid friendly.

 Good, well-kept trail but I expected better views.